aryxnz/Gmail-Copilot/README.md

-# 📬 Automatic Email Writer Extension
+# 📬 Gmail Copilot - AI Email Assistant

 This project is a **Spring Boot-based extension** that automatically replies to emails based on the **content of the received mail**.
 It uses smart content analysis to generate meaningful and context-aware responses.